bcgov/networkpolicy-migration-workshop/README.md

 While Aporeto provided a great developer experience and the functionality that met our needs very well, we ran into some issues with running it on top of our specific Openshift implementation and thus, the decision to pivot to OCP 4 Built-In SDN.
 Some might say this was a failure, but in reality, learning new information and acting on it is a success.
 Learning new information and doing nothing would certainly be a failure.

 **Takeaway 🧐**
-- Aporeto and Kubernetes NetworkPolicy provide a very similar user experience from the Platform developer perspective.
-The main differences is that Aporeto could be extended to external systems where as KNP ony applies to OCP.
-We are actively looking into the workarounds for the teams that need to secure integrations between their Openshift app and Zone B components and expect to finalize the list of options in April 2021.
+- Aporeto and Kubernetes NetworkPolicy have a fairly comparable impact from the end-user’s (platform tenant) perspective.
+The main difference is that Aporeto could be extended to external systems where as KNP only applies to OCP.
+We are actively looking into the workarounds for the teams that need to secure integrations between their OpenShift applications and Zone B components and expect to finalize the list of options in April 2021.

 # Introduction